Changissnz/selfinterest/README.md

 in such cases, relativity enables unpredictable re-defining of the societal norms, of representatives and attitudes.
-In real life, human beings have loyalties that center around the family structure and their individual identities of ethnic/ national/religious affilation.
+In real life, human beings have loyalties that center around the family structure and their individual identities of ethnic/ national/ religious affilation.
 These loyalties do not go away so easily, especially in areas where an individual's livelihood is tied to forms of institutionalized servitude.
 A human being that remains loyal may, in fact, be dishonorable for supporting what has turned ghastly wrong.
 And another human being can be honorable